guilhermegscastro/WALMART-DebtModeling/README.md

 <br />

 <h2>Purpose and Conclusion </h2>
 The primary purpose of this project study is to provide a comprehensive analysis of Walmart's financial health, focusing on debt and risk assessment.
-THIS ANALYSIS ALONE CANNOT BE USED BY FINANCIAL ANALYSTS, INVESTORS, AND DECISION-MAKERS TO UNDERSTAND WALMART'S FAIR VALUE AND IDENTIFY POTENTIAL RISKS.
+THIS ANALYSIS ALONE CANNOT BE USED BY FINANCIAL ANALYSTS, INVESTORS, AND DECISION-MAKERS TO UNDERSTAND WALMART'S FINANCE AND IDENTIFY POTENTIAL RISKS.
 <br />

 </p>